-Quotations from primary texts in classical and older languages (up to approx. 1500) are set in italics; quotes from primary texts in modern languages (from approx. 1500 on) and secondary texts are enclosed in "double quotation marks".
+Quotations from primary texts in classical and older languages (up to approx. 1500) with a Latin alphabet are set in italics; quotations from primary texts in classical and older languages with a non-Latin alphabet (e.g. Arabic, Greek, Hebrew) are set recte without quotation marks.
+Quotes from primary texts in modern languages (from approx. 1500 on) and secondary texts are enclosed in "double quotation marks" and remain generally recte or as in the original.
 Quotes within quotations are marked by 'single quotation marks', unless they are to be found within an indented quotation (in that case they are put in double quotation marks as well).

 Longer quotations (more than 3 lines) should be indented as a separate block and are then to be set in regular font respectively without quotation marks.
 In longer quotes of verse each verse begins in a new line (unless the quotation exceeds about 30-40 verses, in that case the individual verses can be separated by a slash '/' - with a non-breaking space before and a simple space after the slash - and not by starting a new line).
 You do not need to use a smaller font size or insert blank lines before and after block quotations.
-Please do not indent the text line by line, but select the entire paragraph and then use the tab key.
+Please do not indent the text line by line but select the entire paragraph and then use the tab key.